A link to reset your password has been sent to your email

 Visit the wonderful old trading posts, filling stations, motels, diners and villages along the scenic "Mother Road".
-Slow down and enjoy the scents of new mown hay and hickory smoke drifting from the pit barbecue chimneys.
-Stop and stroll through villages which haven't changed since they were bypassed by the interstate highway decades ago.
+Slow down and enjoy the scents of new-mown hay and hickory smoke drifting from the pit barbecue chimneys.
+Stop and stroll through villages that haven't changed since they were bypassed by the interstate highway decades ago.

 California Sunriders are presenting you a time travel through nostalgic America, crossing the states of Illinois, Missouri, Oklahoma, Texas, Kansas, New Mexico, Arizona, and California.
 You will stick to the original Route 66 for as much as possible and original means true to the route.

 Thus Las Vegas or Laughlin is not to be found on this tour as they are not Route 66 cities.
 You will meet remarkable people and characters who they will introduce to you along the way, people who make the true spirit of this journey.
 As you arrive at the pier in Santa Monica you too will be one of those who got their kicks on Route 66.